quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part22_Part_V_Explorin.md

 2. Assessing the current position without performance.
 3. Determining the difference to compensate.

-For example, a seller promises to sell a car for $10,000, but it's actually worth $10,500.
+For example, a seller promises to sell a car for $10,000, but it's actually worth$10,500.
 If breached before payment:
 - Full performance: Car worth $10,500 minus cost of $10,000 = $500 gain.
 - Current position: No car and no money.